 Dark overall including top and sizes of thorax and abdomen with dark wings.
 Legs orange.
 Dark eyes.

 Range: Midwest and eastern U.S.

-FL Range: There is one October record from central Florida (Polk County) in the FL museum, though it may be mislabeled, and one published record from Gainesville.
+FL Range: There is one October record from central Florida (Lake Alfred in Polk County) and one published record from Gainesville.
 It may occur in the western panhandle.

 Size: Varies widely.
 Male 16.5–28.9 mm (mean = 23.4 mm); female 15.2–29.9 mm (mean = 24.2 mm).

 Season: April to late November throughout its range, though most specimens are July to September

 Artigas, J. (1960).
 The Genus Diogmites in Eastern North America (Diptera: Asilidae) (Doctoral dissertation, The Ohio State University).